TuxVinyards/qqX/README.md

 ## Basically Better

-- Adds [fixes, tools and general improvements](https://github.com/TuxVinyards/qqX/wiki/FreeBird) to the Quickemu system
+- Adds [fixes, tools and general improvements](https://github.com/TuxVinyards/qqX/wiki/FreeBird) to the popular Quickemu system

 - More up-to-date and easier to mod than Gnome Boxes or VirtualBox